notificationapi-com/docs/docs/guides/web-push.md

 ![dev tools](image-2.png)

 3. If <u>notificationapi-service-worker.js</u> (Service Worker) doesn't show up, that means the service worker is not there inside the public folder.
-Please make sure that it is placed inside the public folder
+Please make sure that it is placed inside the public folder.